 Christmas market is the largest market in northern France.
 While it will be closed on 25 December, you can make a note in your diaries of its opening between the last weekend of November and 31 December.
 In addition to the 130 red chalets on the Place de l'Hôtel de Ville, which will allow you to taste regional specialities, the city of Amiens proposes animations such as the puppet theatre, Santa's house as well as the big zip line and many other activities for the little ones such as colouring and workshops to write a letter to Santa.

-On the Thonon-les-Bains side, the Christmas market is very different but still has a warm Christmas atmosphere.
-You can enjoy about fifty chalets with local gastronomy, not forgetting the traditional mulled wine, entertainment for children, an ice rink, shows and concerts.
-Two campsites *** to discover Thonon, la Drance and Saint-Disdille.
+On the Thonon-les-Bains The Christmas market is very different but still has a warm Christmas atmosphere.
+There are about fifty chalets offering local gastronomy, not forgetting the traditional mulled wine, entertainment for children, a 600 m2 natural ice rink, sound and light shows on the façade of the Town Hall, concerts and an enchanted forest.
+Two campsites to discover Thonon, la Drance and Saint-Disdille.

-Some of the 140 chalets at the Reims Christmas market are located in front of the superb Notre-Dame cathedral.
-The part reserved for children is located in the courtyard of the Palais de Thau.
-During the day, you can take a seat on the Ferris wheel installed for the event to discover the city and the vineyards from above.
-In the evening, you can admire the illumination of the market alleys as well as the architecture of the cathedral, highlighted by a dynamic polychrome show.
+The square in front of the superb Notre-Dame cathedral is where some of the 140 chalets of the Reims Christmas market are located Reims The part reserved for children is located in the courtyard of the Palais de Thau.
+During the day, you can take a seat on the Ferris wheel with its heated cabins, installed for the event, to discover the city and the vineyards from above.
+In the evening, you can admire the illumination of the market alleys as well as the architecture of the cathedral highlighted by a multimedia show on the theme of the kings of France.

-Even if it is rare to see snow falling in Toulouse, the city is not exempt from a Christmas market, proof that these are not reserved for Alsace!
-From the last weekend of November until the end of December, the Place du Capitole is draped in lights to take you on a journey through the magical world of Christmas.
-Chalets offer sweets, mulled wine, churros... but also toys, games and designer items.
+Even if it is rare to see snow falling in Toulouse, the city is not exempt from a Christmas market, yet another proof that they are not reserved for Alsace!
+From the last weekend of November until Christmas Day, this year, various districts of the city are draped in their costume of light to take you on a journey through the magical world of Christmas.
+You will have to wander around the city to discover the chalets offering sweets, mulled wine, churros... but also toys, games and designer items.